starichkov/quarkus-micro-service/README.md

 - EventBus (alternative to Spring's ApplicationEvent system, [official guide](https://quarkus.io/guides/reactive-event-bus))
 - Qute templating engine (special-for-Quarkus alternative to Freemarker or Mustache engines, [official guide](https://quarkus.io/guides/qute-reference))

-This service contains multiple features which requires additional services to be available:
+This service contains multiple features which requires some specific servers to be available and resolvable:

 | Feature     | Requirement   | How to run in Docker                       | How to disable                     |
 |-------------|---------------|--------------------------------------------|------------------------------------|